Form Editor - Filtering

 - Filter - The value for filtering can be assigned but the filter is not applied to the field automatically and requires calling the applyFilters method of the cursor.

 - Filter And Apply - The filter is automatically applied to the field after the user input.

 The control in the filter mode is marked with the magnifying glass icon:

-Once the filter is applied all values for filter are combined using the AND operation to generate a query like the following:
+Once the filter is applied, all values for the filter are combined using the AND operation to generate a query, similar to the following:

 SELECT f1, f2, f3 WHERE LOWER( "f1" ) LIKE '%filter_value1%' AND LOWER( "f2" ) LIKE '%filter_value2%';

-In order to define more complex filtering conditions, the custom filter should be applied.
+In order to define more complex filtering conditions, you should use a custom filter.

 records = this.table.getTableCursor( this.name ); records.addFilter( 'f1 > 10' );

-To apply this filter to the cursor applyFilters method must be called:
+To apply this filter to the cursor the applyFilters method must be called:

 The filter string becomes the part of the WHERE clause, like: